Debates of the Senate (Hansard)

 The people of Fredericton and the surrounding communities stood in solidarity as the funeral procession passed, in a show of compassion and support for members of law enforcement.

 Honourable senators, we were all profoundly affected by what happened on August 10.
 No doubt the lives of family and friends have changed forever.
-For that reason, honourable colleagues, we must remember them and their families.
+For that reason, honourable senators, we must remember them and their families.

 Visitors in the Gallery